ayanmurad987/Expo-Location/README.md

 # Expo-Location

-Gitting Permission (current location)
+Getting Permission (current location)

 Show current locaton with marker

-Also other location with marker (just you give object of latitude and longitude )
+Also others location with marker (just you give object of latitude and longitude )